vizmotion/dvhacks-ai-thehavens/README.md

 Joining a set of 10 tables with 5 fields will yield to order 5^10 ~10 million possibilities worst case scenario.
 So brute force is out of the question.
 So we need a smart way to learn the relevant fields across all databases that can be used to form the super table with maximal information content.

-That's what TheHavens.ai can do for you: a AI-driven, smart way to find the super table with maximal information while optimizing cost and computer power.
+That's what DataRovr.ai can do for you: a AI-driven, smart way to find the super table with maximal information while optimizing cost and computer power.